awsdocs/amazon-gamelift-developer-guide/doc_source/vpc-peering.md

    + *peer\-vpc\-aws\-account\-id* – ID for the account that you use to manage the VPC with your non\-GameLift resources\.
    + *peer\-vpc\-id* – ID of the VPC with your non\-GameLift account\.

 A successful call to [create\-fleet](https://docs.aws.amazon.com/cli/latest/reference/gamelift/create-fleet.html) with the VPC peering parameters generates both a new fleet and a new VPC peering request\.
 The fleet's status is set to **New** and the fleet activation process is initiated\.
-The peering request's status is set to **initiating\-request**\.
+The peering connection request's status is set to **initiating\-request**\.
 You can track the success or failure of the peering request by calling [describe\-vpc\-peering\-connections](https://docs.aws.amazon.com/cli/latest/reference/gamelift/describe-vpc-peering-connections.html)\.

-When requesting a VPC peering connection with a new fleet, both actions either succeed or fail\.
+When requesting both a new fleet and a VPC peering connection, both actions either succeed or fail\.
 If a fleet fails during the creation process, the VPC peering connection will not be established\.
 Likewise, if a VPC peering connection fails for any reason, the new fleet will fail to move from status **Activating** to **Active**\.

 **Note**
 The new VPC peering connection is not completed until the fleet is ready to become active\.
-As a result, it is not available during installation of the game server build on a new fleet instance\.
+This means that the connection is not available and can't be used during the game server build installation process\.

-The following example shows a request to create both a new fleet and a peering connection between a pre\-established VPC and the VPC that is created for the new fleet\.
+The following example creates both a new fleet and a peering connection between a pre\-established VPC and the VPC for the new fleet\.
 The pre\-established VPC is uniquely identified by the combination of your non\-GameLift AWS account ID and the VPC ID\.

 ```
-$ aws gamelift create-fleet
+$ AWS gamelift create-fleet
     --name "My_Fleet_1"
     --description "The sample test fleet"
-    --ec2-instance-type "c4.large"
+    --ec2-instance-type "c5.large"
     --fleet-type "ON_DEMAND"
     --build-id "build-1111aaaa-22bb-33cc-44dd-5555eeee66ff"
     --runtime-configuration "GameSessionActivationTimeoutSeconds=300,